petzval/btferret/picostack/README.md

 ### 2-2 Examples

-There are two sample codes as a starting point:
+There are three sample codes as a starting point:

 ```
+All these examples need the common files picostack.c, btlibp.c and btlib.h.

 1. mycodepico.c and its CMakeLists.txt
       A simple LE server example with three characteristics:
         1. Device name (UUID:2A00) = "Picostack"